material-components/material-components-android/docs/theming/Motion.md

 **Note:** When using `MaterialElevationScale`, make sure to mark the root view of your Fragment as a
 [transition group](https://developer.android.com/reference/android/view/ViewGroup#setTransitionGroup\(boolean\)),
-either with `android:transitionGroup="true"` for API level 21+ or `ViewGroupCompat#setTransitionGroup` for all API levels.
+either with `android:transitionGroup="true"`.
 This will ensure that the animation is applied to the Fragment view as a whole, as opposed to each child view individually, which is the default behavior of the Android Transitions system.